Trophy Case

-When it comes to increasing participation and attendance at recreational events, we at GooseChase have come to learn from our years of organizing interactive scavenger hunts that players respond more to prizes than promises of bragging rights alone.
+When it comes to increasing participation and attendance at recreational events, we at Goosechase have learned from years of organizing interactive scavenger hunts that players respond more to prizes than promises of bragging rights alone.

 Regardless of what your most sportsmanlike competitors might tell you about "challenging themselves in the spirit of competition", we all know the truth: sometimes it takes a few carrots to get the donkey moving.